-In 2019, the City used its website to provide a phone number for the public to call about stormwater issues/concerns which are then logged in Cartegraph OMS, the City's asset management program, by the Maintenance Division.
-The City is anticipating rolling out a mobile app service in 2020 called SeeClickFix which would provide residents another way to report TMDL related issues around town.
-SeeClickFix will then integrate with Cartegraph OMS for better data management.
+In 2022, the City used its website to provide a phone number for the public to call about stormwater issues/concerns which are then logged in Cartegraph OMS, the City's asset management program, by the Maintenance Division.
+The City rolled out a mobile app service in 2022 called SeeClickFix which provides residents with another way to report TMDL related issues around town.
+SeeClickFix is integrated with Cartegraph OMS for better data management.